urdadx/bundy/README.md

 ## Contribution
-All contributions are welcomedd.
+All contributions are welcomed.
 Kindly open an issue or submit a PR request